theystemYT/theystems-Menu/README.md

 - The Speed boost or noclip may also not work in all games.
 - The script is free to use.
 - Menu is coded by [ChatGPT.](chatgpt.com)
-> [!WARNING]\
+> [!NOTE]\
 > Before an update, we test the script before updating to confirm it works.
 So trust me, the script will always work.
 But if it doesn't work, don't worry!
-I already know, and I am working on it.
+A patch will be coming soon.